 legal resources necessary to hold negligent facilities accountable.

+If your loved one has been mistreated at ManorCare Health Services - Denver, contact our Colorado nursing home negligence lawyers.
 Let our team of abuse prevention lawyers handle your case to ensure your family receives monetary compensation to recover your damages.
 We use the law to hold those responsible for causing injury and unexpected death rightfully and financially accountable.
 We can begin working on your case today.ManorCare Health Services - Denver Nursing Center

 This long-term care facility is a 160-certified bed Medicare and Medicaid-participating center providing services to residents of Denver and Denver County, Colorado.
 The "for-profit" home is located at:

 290 South Monaco Parkway